bootstrap-vue/bootstrap-vue/docs/components/form-radio/README.md

 # Form Radio Input

-> For cross browser consistency, `b-form-radio` uses Bottstrap's custom radio input to replace the browser default radio input.
+> For cross browser consistency, `b-form-radio` uses Bootstrap's custom radio input to replace the browser default radio input.
 It is built on top of semantic and accessible markup, so it is a solid replacement for the default radio input.